sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

 ## Create/Review Provisioner configuration
 **Usecase**
-- we will copey a file name `application.htm` using the file provisoner
+- we will copey a file name `application.htm` using the file provisoner to /tmp